-In 2011, I set up a website for one of the fictional characters I was writing about (Lyla Waterson), because … well, basically I was so effing mad at the architects of choice who decide which chemicals our daughters should wear and then market said products to them, that I had a vision to reinvent the mainstream deodorant and hair care market with products by Lyla Waterson.
+In 2011, I set up a website for one of the fictional characters I was writing about (Lyla Waterson), because … well, basically I was so mad at the architects of choice who decide which chemicals our daughters should wear (and then market said products to them), that I had a vision to reinvent the mainstream deodorant and hair care market with products by Lyla Waterson.

 (I also set up a Tumblr, but that didn’t exactly take off because nobody seems to be making any good gifs that involve Imidazolidinyl urea.
 Go figure.
 Maybe I’ll find a way to clone myself so I have time to do some.)

-Anyway, because I am a slow writer, my cosmetics empire wasn’t going to happen overnight; it took me two years to write Charlotte Aimes.
+Anyway, my cosmetics empire isn’t going to happen overnight; it took me two years to write Charlotte Aimes.
 So, in the meantime, I started by making a website.